Single-token vs Two-token Blockchain Tokenomics: Model description and notation (single token)

 such that the corresponding selling constraints \eqref{eq:usr-sell-constraint} and \eqref{eq:val-sell-constraint} are satisfied.
 We say that such a triple is an \emph{equilibrium} if \begin{enumerate} \item Strategy $\tm{s_j}$ maximizes the discounted utility \eqref{eq:val-utility-discounted} of validator $j$, given all other strategies, for each validator $j$; \item Strategy $(\tm{u_i}, \tm{b_i})$ maximizes the discounted utility \eqref{eq:usr-utility-discounted} of user $i$, given all other strategies, for each user $i$; \item The resulting two sequences of token holdings \eqref{eq:token-holdings} are strictly positive, that is, $\tm{\token_i}>0$ and $\tm{\token_j}>0$. \end{enumerate} Moreover, we say that such an equilibrium is \emph{ symmetric} if the token holdings of all users are the same, and similarly, if all token holdings of all validators are the same, correspond to sequences of strictly positive token holdings

 for all users $i$ and for all validators $j$ and for all $t$. \end{definition}

-\begin{remark} The condition that tokens holding must be strictly positive at all time steps is identical to the definition of equilibrium in \cite{decentralization_friction}.
-In particular, it implies that the selling/buying strategies at such an equilibrium satisfy the selling constraints \eqref{eq:usr-sell-constraint} and \eqref{eq:val-sell-constraint} with a strict inequality. \end{remark}
+\begin{remark}[viability and equilibria] The condition that tokens holding must be strictly positive at all time steps implies that the selling/buying strategies at such an equilibrium satisfy the selling constraints \eqref{eq:usr-sell-constraint} and \eqref{eq:val-sell-constraint} with a strict inequality.
+This condition captures our \emph{viability} requirement of keeping all parties engaged. \end{remark}